• Home

 Cottage cheese

-You can make cottage cheese sweet or savoury by adding a drizzle of honey, tomato ketchup or pure maple syrup.
+You can make cottage cheese sweet or savory by adding a drizzle of honey, tomato ketchup, or pure maple syrup.

 It’s giving him this but in a way that’s healthy a doable on a morning bright and early, that’s the challenge!